FoalTS/foal/docs/authentication-and-access-control/user-entity.md

   password: string;
 ​
   async setPassword(password: string) {
-    // 'parsePassword' is a Foal built-in function which deals with password encryption.
-Therefore no password in clear text is saved in the database. this.password = await parsePassword(password);
+    // Encrypt the password before storing it in the database this.password = await parsePassword(password);
   }​
 }